Siya2704/DSA/README.md

 - Get width of a level
 - Get width of tree
 - Compare two tree

+### AVL tree
+- insert node
+- inorder traversal
+- LL, LR, RL, RR rotation
+- remove node
+- height of avl tree
+- search a node
 - Check if bst is avl tree

+### graph
+#### using adjacency list
+- depth first traversal
+- breadth first traversal
+- check if graph is connected or not
+- no. of connected components in graph

+#### using matrix
+- depth first traversal
+- breadth first traversal
+- prims algo
+- kruskal algo
+- dijkstra algo
+- bellman ford
+- all pair shortest path
+- check if graph is connected or not
+- no. of connected components in graph
+- is graph bipartite
+- is strongly connected
+- is there a path from vertex u to v

 ### Heap
 - Max heap implementation
 - Build heap from array
 - Check if array represents heap

+### Infix Expression tree